hubbado/hubbado-upsert_version/README.md

 A version is provided along with the row data, that is the version of the given data.
 If an existing row has a version number greater than this version then no changes are made.
 This is designed to allow idempotent reply of SQL updates commands.

-This gem is using `pg_tester` to start a local temporary postgres server, but for some reason this doesn't work correctly on Codeship.
+This gem is using `standalone_migrations` to use Rails style migrations with rake commands without using rails.

 ## Installation